Orange-OpenSource/conllueditor/README.md

 `bin/conlluedit.sh`.
 The current value (`-Xmx4g`) is largely sufficient to load larger treebanks with up to 1,5M tokens.

-### Stand-alone (preferred)

-if you do not have or do not want to install an HTTP server, ConlluEditor comes with a simple HTTP server:
+ConlluEditor comes with a simple HTTP server:

 ```bash
 bin/conlluedit.sh --rootdir  /path/to/ConlluEditor/gui treebank.conllu 8888